 Are You Excited to Make Green Chile Chicken Casserole?

 This delicious recipe is calling my name.
 If you decide to try this casserole, take a picture and tag me on Instagram.
 I’ll feature the photo in my Instagram story.
+Looking for other easy chicken recipes?
+Try making 4-ingredient Coca-Cola chicken, or whip up a batch of simple lemon chicken orzo soup.

 Would you like some more easy, delicious recipe ideas?
 Consider following my Easy Recipes board on Pinterest.
 Have a fabulous day, and enjoy making easy green chile casserole with chicken!